-17.9.7 Indices and Tables
+17.11.7 Indices and Tables

-- · genindex
+- genindex

-- modindex
+- · modindex

-- · search
+- search

-17.10 PyROS Solver
+17.12 PyROS Solver

-PyROS (Pyomo Robust Optimization Solver) is a metasolver capability within Pyomo for solving non-convex, two-stage optimization models using adjustable robust optimization.
+PyROS (Pyomo Robust Optimization Solver) is a Pyomo-based meta-solver for non-convex, two-stage adjustable robust optimization problems.

-It was developed by Natalie M. Isenberg and Chrysanthos E. Gounaris of Carnegie Mellon University, in collaboration with John D. Siirola of Sandia National Labs.
+It was developed by Natalie M. Isenberg, Jason A. F. Sherman, and Chrysanthos E. Gounaris of Carnegie Mellon University, in collaboration with John D. Siirola of Sandia National Labs.
 The developers gratefully acknowledge support from the U.S. Department of Energy's Institute for the Design of Advanced Energy Systems (IDAES).

-17.10.1 Methodology Overview
+17.12.1 Methodology Overview

-Below is an overview of the type of optimization models PyROS can accomodate.
+Below is an overview of the type of optimization models PyROS can accommodate.

-- PyROS is suitable for optimization models of continuous variables that may feature non-linearities (including non-convexities) in both the variables and uncertain parameters. - PyROS can handle equality constraints defining state variables, including implicit state variables that cannot be eliminated via reformulation. - PyROS allows for two-stage optimization problems that may feature both first-stage and second-stage degrees of freedom.
+- PyROS is suitable for optimization models of continuous variables that may feature non-linearities (including non-convexities) in both the variables and uncertain parameters. - PyROS can handle equality constraints defining state variables, including implicit state variables that cannot be eliminated via reformulation.

+PyROS allows for two-stage optimization problems that may feature both first-stage and second-stage degrees of freedom.